Radar warning receiver

 Radar warning receiver (RWR) systems detect the radio emissions of radar systems.
 Their primary purpose is to issue a warning when a radar signal that might be a threat is detected, like a fighter aircraft's fire control radar.
 The warning can then be used, manually or automatically, to evade the detected threat.
-RWR systems can be installed in all kind of airborne, sea-based, and ground-based assets such as aircraft, ships, automobiles, military bases.
+RWR systems can be installed in all kind of airborne, sea-based, and ground-based assets such as aircraft, ships, automobiles, and military bases.

 Depending on the market the RWR system is designed for, it can be as simple as detecting the presence of energy in a specific radar band, such as the frequencies of known surface-to-air missile systems.
 Modern RWR systems are often capable of classifying the source of the radar by the signal's strength, phase and signal details.
 The information about the signal's strength and waveform can then be used to estimate the type of threat the detected radar poses.